roomno308/roomno308.github.io/blog/gradEvo.md

 *<center>Stuck in the local minimum</center>*

 However, the algorithm also has a few major drawbacks.
 As with any gradient-based algorithm, the evolution might get stuck in local optimums, where the gradient becomes very small.
 There are a few ways to get around this problem, but it nevertheless remains a nuisance.
 Also, many functions might actually be very ill-behaved where gradient might not give a very good idea for how to explore.
 For example, the function might consist of largely flat terrain, with little curvature, and large values only at certain points.
 In such a case, computing gradients would not be very worthwhile, and simple evolutionary strategies might be better.

+## Final Thoughts

+For further reading on gradient evolution, we suggest the [following paper](https://www.sciencedirect.com/science/article/abs/pii/S0020025515002996).
+For a better reading on nature inspired algorithms in general, we suggest *Nature-Inspired Algorithms for Optimisation by Thomas Weise, Michael Zapf, Raymond Chiong, Antonio J. Nebro*(the gradient evolution algorithm is explained in the chapter *The Evolutionary-Gradient-Search Procedure in Theory and Practice*).

+Gradient evolution is an example of a broader class of algorithms inspired by nature called Evolutionary and Genetic Algorithms.
+We have barely scratched the surface of this vast field.
+We may talk more about such algorithms in future posts.

+Apart from evolutionary algorithms, another class of algorithms for predictive control with huge applicability is the class of Reinforcement Learning (RL) algorithms.
+We may also take more about them in the future.

+*For any issues, suggestions, or questions, reach out to us at* roomnumber308@gmail.com.